anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * issue #123, Clarified usage of alternative voucher formats in  {{rvr-proc}}
 * issue #124, determination of pinned domain certificate done as in RFC 8995 included in {{exchanges_uc2_2_vc}}
 * issue #125, remove strength comparison of voucher assertions in {{agt_prx}} and {{exchanges_uc2}}
+* issue #130, aligned the usage of site and domain throughout the document
 * changed naming of registrar certificate from LDevID(RegAgt) to EE (RegAgt) certificate throughout the document
 * change x5b to x5bag according to {{RFC9360}}
 * updated JSON examples -> "signature": BASE64URL(JWS Signature)